RepreZen/KaiZen-OpenApi-Parser/API-Overview.md

 this appears with objects that can contain "vendor extensions" - JSON properties with names that begin with `x-`.
 In all cases of this nature, the OpenAPI specification defines a regular expression for the names of properties belonging to the map object.
+The fixed properties will be represented in the properties object, while other properties matching the regular expression will appear in the map value.

-This scheme even allows more than one map object to coexistin the same JSON object, requiring that the associated regular expressions be mutually exclusive.
+This scheme even allows multiple map objects to coexist in the same JSON object, as long as the associated property name regular expressions are mutually exclusive.

 Each of the value types listed above appears in the top-level JSON object of an overall OpenAPI 3.0 model, and we'll use examples from